Policing

 Experimental2024

-The first empirical test of the contagious fire thesis using a randomized controlled trial, quantifying and explaining the phenomenon.
+The first empirical test of the contagious fire thesis using a randomized controlled trial, quantifying the phenomenon and offering an explanatory framework.

 Current ResearchPending

-Using functional near-infrared spectroscopy to image the prefrontal cortex of police officers making shooting decisions while under threat.
+Using fNIRS to image the prefrontal cortex of police officers making shooting decisions while under threat.
+With David Myers.

 University campus